Fortifying your home makes it immune to attacks by covering all the possible security loopholes.

 Motion detectors will sense any moving body that enters the secured area.
 You can then choose what to do with the information.

-But the most common response to motion detectors is flashing light or sounding an alarm.
+The most common response to motion detectors is flashing lights or sounding an alarm.
 You can also get creative by unlocking the dog’s cage whenever motion is detected.

 Perimeter Warning Systems